htmlburger/carbon-field-template/README.md

 ### Step 1: Download the template

-To make it as easy as possible, we have prepared a Carbon Field template, which is a WP plugin that contains a frame for the PHP Carbon Field class and the Backbone structure.
+To make it as easy as possible, we have prepared a Carbon Field template that contains a frame for the PHP Carbon Field class and a webpack build process.

 You can download the template from here: https://github.com/htmlburger/carbon-field-template

 Template Structure

-- `/css` - css folder
+- `/assets/css` - css folder
-- `/images` - images folder
-- `/js` - JavaScript files folder
+- `/assets/js` - JavaScript files folder
 - `/languages` - folder for .po, .mo and .pot files
-- `FIELD_NAME_Field-plugin.php` - main plugin file
+- `/core` - folder for all of your .php files
-- `FIELD_NAME_Field.php` - Carbon Field class file
+- `/field.php` - bootstrapping php code

 ### Step 2: Name your field

-Replace the FIELD_NAME placeholder in the template files with the name of your custom field.
-Also rename the PHP files.
+Replace the `YOURFIELDNAME` and `yourfieldname` (case sensitive) placeholders in all files.
+Also rename the files that contain the placeholders.

 **NB!** If your field name contains multiple words, for example Image Gallery, your class names should look like this:

 * **PHP class:** `Image_Gallery_Field`
-* **Backbone Model:** `carbon.fields.Model.Image_Gallery`
-* **Backbone View:** `carbon.fields.View.Image_Gallery`
+* **React Component Registration:** `image_gallery` (refer to `registerFieldComponent`@`/assets/js/bootstrap.js`)

+### Step 3: Build assets

+1. Edit `webpack.config.js` and make sure `const root` points to the directory where Carbon Fields are installed (e.g. `const root = path.resolve(__dirname, '../vendor/includes/htmlburger/carbon-fields');` )
+1. Execute `npm install` in the root directory to install all build process requirements.
+1. Execute `npm run build` to build the final minimized assets

+##### Optional

+Execute `npm run dev` to continuously build assets during development.

-### Step 3 Customize
+### Step 4: Customize

 Here is a quick overview of some of the methods you can customize: